Dhiraj317/Deep-learning-models-with-regularization/README.md

 <img width="478" alt="err-dropout" src="https://user-images.githubusercontent.com/63168221/103190379-ab3f0a00-489e-11eb-9ba1-3750647a2a5b.png">

-The cost function reduces smoothly and reached a platuea after 5000 iterations.
+The cost function reduces smoothly and reached a plateau after 5000 iterations.
 The test set accuracy increased to 95%.
 Thus we are not overfitting the training data anymore and we plot the decision boundary as shown below.
 <img width="471" alt="dropout" src="https://user-images.githubusercontent.com/63168221/103190448-0244df00-489f-11eb-9fba-5f1a423229a6.png">